 While the well known Monte Guséla is quite visible from Passo Giau, another nice rocky tower rising towards the sky with an amazing slender shape, lies on the right of Monte Gusela, hidden from the col, but quite visible from the road rising on the Northern side of the col. It’s Torre Luisa showing to the East a beautiful grey and yellow face overlooking the path to Via Ferrata Nuvolau.

-The starting point is Passo Giau m.
-2236, an awesome and panoramic col connecting Cortina d’Ampezzo with the territories of Vallata Agordina
+The starting point to climb is Passo Giau m.
+2236, an awesome and panoramic col connecting Cortina d’Ampezzo with the territories of the Vallata Agordina.